-Pick a type of Soloist in the Soloist type list box and choose the appropriate style or enable the Auto checkbox and press the [Suggest] button next to it.
+Pick a type of Soloist in the Solo in a style similar to list box and choose the appropriate style or enable the Auto checkbox and press the [Suggest] button next to it.
 This shows a list of Soloists in that style; simply choose the one you like.

-You can select genres of soloists (e.g., Modern Jazz) and see only soloists in that genre.
+You can select genres of Soloists (e.g., Modern Jazz) and see only Soloists in that genre.
 To do this, de-select the All Genres checkbox and check on the genre that you are interested in.